Ross Pawson

 Ross Robert Pawson (born 15 November 1994) is an Australian cricketer who plays for New South Wales cricket team and Sydney Thunder.
 He is a right-handed batsman and right-arm medium-fast bowler.

 Career

 Pawson was called up by Sydney Thunder for the 2022–23 Big Bash League season.
 He made his Twenty20 debut in Eliminator of that tournament against Brisbane Heat on 27 January 2023.
 In May 2023, Pawson was signed a professional contract with New South Wales ahead of the 2023–24 season.
 He made his first-class debut on 8 February 2025 in the 2024–25 Sheffield Shield season.

+Pawson is currently under investigation by the NSW police sex crimes squad and has been indefinitely suspended by Cricket NSW.
+The allegations pertain to sending unsolicited pictures of a sexual nature.
+No charges have yet been laid.